CAPLTER/caplter-research-protocols/TempeTownLake_Datasonde/EurekaDatasonde_Calibration_Protocol.md

    7. We adjusted the screw clockwise until it recorded 40.1.
 As long as CalCube is not adjusted, this reading will equal 40 &mu;g/L in the future.

-8. CDOM/*f*DOM Calibration (with quinine sulfate standard)
+8. CDOM/*f*DOM Calibration (with quinine sulfate standard or Turner PTSA standard)

-   1. CDOM calibration is a two point calibration, we use 300 &mu;g/L (0.3 ppm) and 0.
+   1. CDOM calibration is a two point calibration, we use 300 &mu;g/L (0.3 ppm) and 0 (or 400ppb Turner standard and 0).

    2. Do not need to rinse if last calibration was done with DI water.